-It's important that you can feel confident that your savings in the Universal Music Group Pension Scheme - Defined Contribution Section ("the Scheme") are being looked after and give good value.
-This Statement sets out how the Trustees have managed the Scheme in the last year and what they aim to do in the coming year.
+It's important that you can feel confident that your savings in the Universal Music Group Pension Scheme ("the Scheme") are being looked after and give good value.
+The Scheme provides both Defined Benefits ("DB") and Defined Contribution ("DC") benefits are provided either by the Scheme's DC Section, or through additional voluntary contributions ("AVCs") paid by members of the Scheme's DB Section.
+This Statement sets out how the Trustees have managed the DC benefits in the last year and what they aim to do in the coming year.

-The members with benefits in the Define Contribution section are those members that have chosen not to transfer their benefits to the Universal Music Master Trust but instead transfer their benefits to Aviva (along with their DB entitlement) to retain the existing option for the way their tax free lump sum is calculated and paid at retirement.
+The Scheme is closed and the Trustees are in the process of transferring all DB and DC benefits to an insurer (Aviva).
+Members with DC benefits are those members that have chosen not to transfer their benefits to the Universal Music Master Trust (the Company's current pension provision) but instead transfer their benefits to Aviva (along with their DB entitlement) to retain the existing option for the way their tax-free lump sum is calculated and paid at retirement.
+There have been unexpected delays in finalising the transfer to Aviva, but the Trustees expected to be completed later in 2021, after which the Scheme will be wound up.

-A copy of this Statement, together with other key Statements about how the Scheme is managed are posted on-line at https://umusic.co.uk/UMGPS-statement-of-investment-principles-2020-DC-Section.pdf
+A copy of this Statement, together with other key Statements about how the Scheme is managed are available on request.